obDann/TEQApp/userGuide/README.md

 ![alt text](https://github.com/CSCC01/Team10/blob/master/userGuide/pics/predict_1.png)

 Select the models you favour.
+The form of these models and the robustness measurement (MAPE) is found in the models pdf in this directory.

-After doing so, you are expected to get a modeled series which looks something like
+After doing clicking these models, you are expected to get a modeled series which looks something like:

 ![alt text](https://github.com/CSCC01/Team10/blob/master/userGuide/pics/predict_2.png)